curl/everything-curl/usingcurl-downloads.md

 name version.
 The -O option selects the local file name to use by picking the file name part of the URL that you provide.
 This is important.
 You specify the URL and curl picks the name from this data.
-If the site redirects curl further (and if you tell curl to follow redirects), it doesn't change the file name curl will use for storing this.
+If the site redirects curl further (and if you tell curl to follow redirects), it does not change the file name curl will use for storing this.

 ### Get the target file name from the server